mozilla/normandy-actions/README.md

 want to quickly update a local Normandy instance.
 Accepts the same `--env` argument that `upload` does.

+### `npm run test-watch`
+Watches the `test` directory for changes and re-runs the tests automatically when changes are detected.

 ## Tests
 Use the `npm test` command to run the test suite.
+The tests require that you have Firefox installed.

 ## Documentation